Affiliations and partnerships

 Electoral Council of Australia and New Zealand (ECANZ)

 The Electoral Council of Australia and New Zealand is a consultative council of the Electoral Commissioners from electoral authorities of the Commonwealth, States and Territories of Australia and New Zealand.

 The NT Electoral Commissioner is a member of the ECANZ and attends their meetings held three times per year to discuss all aspects of electoral administration, encourage mutual cooperation, and consider contemporary electoral challenges aimed at improving access and equality for all eligible electors.

 Affiliation with inter-jurisdiction elections

-The NT Electoral Commission offices in Alice Springs and Darwin provide voting services, on request, for interstate and New Zealand electors visiting the Northern Territory.
-This service is reciprocated and allows Territorians to vote if they are outside the Territory during a NT Legislative Assembly election.
+The NTEC office in Darwin provides voting services, on request, for interstate and New Zealand voters visiting the Northern Territory.
+This service is reciprocated and allows Territorians to vote if they are outside the Territory during NT Legislative Assembly elections.